Vortikai/mod-playerbots/README.md

       - ./modules:/azerothcore/modules:ro
 ```

-Additionally, this override file can be used to set custom configuration settings for `ac-worldserver` and any modules you install as environment variables:
+itionally, this override file can be used to set custom configuration settings for `ac-worldserver` and any modules you install as environment variables:

 ```yml
 services: